libretro/RetroArch/libretro-common/formats/chd/FORMAT.md

 1. **Packed tree serialisation** — the form used by `huff` and `avhu`, distinct from §2.3.2.
 See §6 for what has been ruled out.
-2. **The version 4 A/V codec.** Compression enum 3 is not version 5's
-   `avhu`; it is the earlier codec that `avhu` replaced, and it exists only in version 4 — versions 1 to 3 predate any A/V support, so the enum has no value 3 there.
-Laserdisc images for older emulators use it, so full coverage needs both.
+2. **An image whose A/V audio is not FLAC.** §9.3 describes three audio modes and all three are implemented; only the FLAC one has decoded a real stream.
+The other two are what the codec used before version 5 added FLAC, so any pre-version-5 A/V image exercises them, as would a version 5 image converted from one.
+Nothing else is blocked on this: there is no second codec to write, only two written paths that have never run.

-   Not measured.
-The two pre-version-5 images to hand are both version 3 and both compression enum 2, so nothing here has ever seen enum 3;
+3. **Which container versions permit compression enum 3.** Unknown.
+The two pre-version-5 images to hand are both version 3 and both enum 2, so nothing here has seen enum 3 at all.
+This reader accepts it in any version below 5 and decodes it as `avhu`, which §9 argues is right;
-   what is written above about it is inference from the version it appears in, not a reading.
+   an image would settle it.
-3. **CD framing** — sector and subchannel interleave, the ECC bitmap, and the per-codec header shape. `cdfl` is the odd one and needs its own check.
+4. **CD framing** — sector and subchannel interleave, the ECC bitmap, and the per-codec header shape. `cdfl` is the odd one and needs its own check.
 5. **`flac` framing** — the endianness byte and the synthesised stream